callumski/crawlit/README.md

 **crawlit** works in 2 stages:

 1. crawl
-	* **crawlit** crawls the given domain finding all internal an external links and static content, recording what it finds in a json-lines file
+	* **crawlit** crawls the given domain finding all internal an external links and static content, recording what it finds in a JSON Lines file
 2. display
-	* **crawlit** parses the json-lines file and renders it into a HTML file which can be viewed in the web browser of your choice
+	* **crawlit** parses the JSON Lines file and renders it into a HTML file which can be viewed in the web browser of your choice

 ## Requirements
 **crawlit** requires you have [Python3](https://www.python.org/downloads/) and [pip](https://pypi.org/project/pip/) installed.